Electricity Cost principles involve looking at how much electricity consumption and we have to understand how it's measured.

 How much does electricity cost?

-Electricity Cost depends on where you live, how much you use, and possibly when you use it.
+It depends on where you live (like Ontario), how much you use, and possibly when you use it.
 There are also fixed charges that you pay every month no matter how much electricity you use.
 For example, I pay $6/mo. for the privilege of being a customer of the electric company, no matter how much energy I use.

 Check your utility bill for the rates in your area.
 If it's not on your bill then look it up on the utility's website.